skoczen/django-ajax-uploader/README.md

 ========

 `django-ajax-uploader` can put the uploaded files into a number of places, and perform actions on the files uploaded.
-Currently, there are backends available for local storage (default), Amazon S3 and MongoDB (GridFS), as well as a locally stored image thumbnail backend.
+Currently, there are backends available for local storage (default), Amazon S3, MongoDB (GridFS), and a locally stored image thumbnail backend.
 Creating a custom backend is fairly straightforward, and pull requests are welcome.

 Built-in Backends